alkampfergit/personal-blog/codewrecks/content/page/Rag.md

 - **RAG**
   - Extract and index document.
 [YouTube Video](https://www.youtube.com/watch?v=8fDdVnVR5qE)
   - Search and answer query with an LLM.
 [YouTube Video](https://youtu.be/LNXSV00V5Nc)
+  - Use GPT to extract keyword from a user question [YouTube Video](https://youtu.be/vz52z8Q1FTk)

 Happy watching